-If 2020 taught us anything it was the power of virtual… Everything.
-Any class that you might have considered doing in person, you can likely get access to — at least for Mother’s Day 2021 — virtually.
+If the last couple of years taught us anything it was the power of virtual… Everything.
+Any class that you might have considered doing in person, you can likely get access to — at least for Mother’s Day 2022 — virtually.
 People are still offering online versions of yoga or some other fitness classes.
 If mom is more of a creative type, see if your local studios offer virtual paint classes, cooking classes or even a flower arrangement class.
 The plus side of staying in and taking an online class — or any other indoor Mother’s Day activities — with mom this year (other than social distancing) is the ability to curate the whole experience.
 Make mimosas or some other fruity cocktail while arranging flowers or painting a blank canvas.

 34. Stream an online concert.